 - AMT-061 (hemophilia B).
-We have incurred costs related to the research, development and production of AMT-061 for the treatment of hemophilia B. In June 2018, we initiated a pivotal study of AMT-061 and in August 2018, we started treating patients in our Phase IIb dose-confirmation study. - AMT-130 (Huntington's disease).
-We have incurred costs related to preclinical and nonclinical studies of AMT-130; - Preclinical research programs.
+We have incurred costs related to the research, development and production of AMT-061 for the treatment of hemophilia B. In June 2018, we initiated a pivotal study of AMT-061 and in August and September 2018, we completed dosing patients in our Phase IIb dose-confirmation study. - AMT-130 (Huntington's disease).
+We have incurred costs related to preclinical and nonclinical studies of AMT-130 and started incurring costs related to our Phase I/II trial; - Preclinical research programs.
 We incur costs related to the research of multiple preclinical gene therapy product candidates with the potential to treat certain rare and other serious medical conditions; and - Technology platform development and other related research.
-We incur significant research and development costs related to vector design, manufacturing and other aspects of our modular gene therapy technology platform that are applicable across all our programs.
+We incur significant research and development costs related to manufacturing and other enabling technologies that are applicable across all our programs.